“Great parents raise their children to value people for what they have in their hearts, not in their pockets…” ~

 Great parents encourage their children to honor their authenticity and their uniqueness.
 To stay true to themselves at all times and to never trim themselves to suit everybody, even if that means “offending” those around them.

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” ~ Ralph Waldo Emerson

-12. They make their children aware of the fact that all life is an experiment.
+12. Great parents make their children aware of the fact that all life is an experiment.
 And that the more experiments they make, the better.

 13. They teach their children to listen to the teachings of their Soul.